 No problem!
 Go to our home page and search the title of your work.
-Only names of titles appear in the search bar so, unless you name was in the title, your work won’t come up if you just type your name.
+Only titles appear in the search bar so, unless your name was in the title, your work won’t come up if you just type your name.

 I don’t know which categories suit my work.
 What are the options?